zilverline/sequent/README.md

 See the official site at https://www.sequent.io/

 Want to help improve the documentation?
+Please let us know how we can improve by [creating an issue](https://github.com/zilverline/sequent/issues/new)

+If you want to help write the documentation fork and send pull request.

 You can start the documentation locally via:

 ```
 cd docs
 bundle install
-bunel exec jekyll serve
+bundle exec jekyll serve
 ```

 Open [localhost:4000](localhost:4000)